 Like other industrial megalopolises of the USA Detroit attracted a Lithuanian community since well before World War 2.
-Detroit Lithuanians worked at the automobile factories of what was the world automobile manufactoring capital (it still is the home for Ford, General Motors and Chrysler).
+Detroit Lithuanians worked at the automobile factories of what was the world automobile manufacturing capital (it still is the home for Ford, General Motors, and Chrysler).
 4879 Lithuanians lived in Detroit during the 1930 census.

 A nicely renovated building on the opposite side of W Vernor Highway still bears the words „Lithuanian Hall“ on its facade.
 Now owned by real estate developer and transformed into rental offices it was once constructed by the parish and used for the community celebrations (holidays, marriages).
-On the surrounding private homes you may still see names of the Lithuanians who once inhabitted them.
+On the surrounding private homes, you may still see names of the Lithuanians who once inhabited them.

 But like all over Detroit some buildings are now abandoned or burned out.
 Detroit population more than halved after the 1967 racial riots and the city is now 85% Black with most Whites having left for suburbs.
 The area around St. Anthony church is now however dominated by Hispanics and is known as Mexicantown.
 It is safer than average Detroit area.
 Most of the Lithuanians moved to the suburbs, but Mexicantown still has the largest percentage of Lithuanians in Detroit area.

 St. Anthony parish was the strongest immediately after World War 2 when a large share of the Lithuanian intellectual elite emigrated to the USA fearing Soviet persecutions.
 In these days the church was too small for the congregation and many people had to partake in the Mass from outside the building.
-In some 1985 the church was damaged by fire but repaired afterwards.
-Untli 2009 daily mass was still celebrated (twice daily in Sundays).
-However in 2009 the priest died and only a single weekly Sunday mass remained.
-There is no mass in any other language therefore the building is now scarcely used and its parking is used by the owners of Lithuanian Hall in weekdays.
-In 2011 the bishop of Detroit decided to abolish the parish in 2013.
+In some 1985 the church was damaged by fire but repaired afterward.
+Until 2009 the daily mass was still celebrated (twice daily on Sundays).
+However, in 2009, the priest died and only a single weekly Sunday mass remained.
+There was no mass in any other language, therefore the building became scarcely used and its parking is used by the owners of Lithuanian Hall in weekdays.
+In 2011 the bishop of Detroit decided to abolish the parish, which was done in 2013.